Sultaan

-Sultaan is a 2000 Indian Hindi-language action film directed by T L V Prasad and produced by Sangeetha Pictures, starring Mithun Chakraborty, Suvarna Mathew, Jack Gaud, Mukesh Rishi and Dharmendra in a special appearance.
-The film is a remake of Telugu film Sultan.
+Sultaan is a 2000 Indian Hindi-language action film directed by T L V Prasad and produced by Amit Kumar, starring Mithun Chakraborty, Suvarna Mathew, Jack Gaud, Mukesh Rishi and Dharmendra in a special appearance.
+The film is a remake of the Telugu film Sultan.
 It was released on 17 March 2000 and failed at the box office.

 Plot

-Don Kabira helps Ayesha in saving her garage from local goons and hides the fact that he once used to be an honest inspector.
+Don Kabira helps Ayesha save her garage from local goons and hides the fact that he once used to be an honest inspector.
 However, Ayesha decides to find out the reason for his transformation.